CoderGirl2844/CoderGirl2844/README.md

 <h2 align="left">Hi 👋!
-My name is Ishita and I'm a Pre-final year undergraduate at NIT Nagpur and an Open Source contributor at GSSOC, from Maharashtra</h2>
+My name is Ishita and I'm a Pre-final year undergraduate at NIT Nagpur and an Open Source contributor at GSSOC</h2>

 ###